Figure skating responses to the Russian invasion of Ukraine: Responses of Russian skaters

+In Russia

 On 18 March 2022, multiple skaters, including Victoria Sinitsina, Nikita Katsalapov, Evgenia Tarasova, Vladimir Morozov appeared at Vladimir Putin's Moscow rally celebrating the annexation of Crimea by the Russian Federation from Ukraine and justifying the 2022 Russian invasion of Ukraine.
 They wore the Z military symbol used by the invading Russian army in Ukraine.

 Russian Olympic champion Evgeni Plushenko described Russia's invasion as an "unavoidable special operation".
 With his wife Yana Rudkovskaya, he developed "patriotic" ice shows to the songs of Shaman.
 In February 2023, TV Rain published a report on the shows, accusing them of profiting from the war.

-In November 2022, Russian news media reported that Vladislav Tarasenko, a former figure skater and the husband of Olympic gold medalist Yulia Lipnitskaya, had declined an offer to help him defer his call-up to the Russian army.
+In November 2022, Russian news media reported that Vladislav Tarasenko, a former figure skater and the boyfriend of Olympic gold medalist Yulia Lipnitskaya, had declined an offer to help him defer his call-up to the Russian army.
 Rudkovskaya stated that Tarasenko "himself decided to go and defend the honor of the Motherland."
 In March 2023, RIA Novosti reported that Tarasenko had trained with the Russian army in using a grenade launcher, and had already spent months taking part in Russian attacks on Zaporizhzhia Oblast.

 In March 2023, Alexei Zheleznyakov, a choreographer for Eteri Tutberidze's group of skaters, announced that he was collecting funds to equip Russian soldiers invading Ukraine.

+Following additional sanctions in April 2023, Russian Olympic ice dancer Alexander Zhulin stated: "It's like Katsalapov being banned from entering Uganda.
+Roughly the same.
+Who needs Ukraine, no one is going there for the next ten years.
+I hope sooner.
+I hope that it will already have another name."

+In other countries

+Several Russian-born skaters sparked shock in countries where they had been granted citizenship.
+In March 2022, Czech media outlet Blesk reported that Jelizaveta Žuková, a pair skater who had acquired Czech citizenship a few months earlier, had liked an Instagram post by Evgeni Plushenko expressing support for the invasion.
+The Czech Figure Skating Association criticized her conduct and she subsequently apologized.

+Another March 2022 incident involved Anastasiia Shabotova, a single skater born and based in Moscow who was accepted into the Ukrainian team in 2019 after claiming that her mother was Ukrainian.
+After she liked Plushenko's Instagram post supporting the invasion, the Ministry of Youth and Sports of Ukraine announced her expulsion from the Ukraine national team.

+In the summer of 2022, Margarita Drobiazko, a Russian-born ice dancer, and her husband, Povilas Vanagas, performed in a Sochi ice show organized by the wife of Kremlin spokesman Dmitry Peskov.
+In August, Lithuanian lawmakers called for Drobiazko to be stripped of her acquired Lithuanian citizenship.
+The country's president Gitanas Nausėda criticized the couple's "cynical" participation and rescinded the Order of the Lithuanian Grand Duke Gediminas from both skaters, adding that the 1993 decision to grant citizenship to Drobiazko "looks like a miserable farce under the current circumstances".